 done

-Confirm every hreflang URL is exactly the canonical for that language version.
+Confirm every declared hreflang URL is exactly the canonical URL of that language version.

 Step 4: Use consistent language codes

-ISO 639-1 two-letter codes (en, zh), or extended (en-US, zh-CN).
+Use ISO 639-1 two-letter codes (en, zh), optionally with an ISO 3166-1 region (en-US, zh-CN).
 Pick one style and never mix.
-For Chinese, prefer zh-Hans (simplified) and zh-Hant (traditional) if you need to distinguish scripts; otherwise just zh.
+Always use a hyphen, never an underscore.
+For Chinese, prefer zh-Hans (Simplified) and zh-Hant (Traditional) when you need to distinguish scripts; otherwise plain zh is fine.

-Each hreflang cluster member must rel=canonical to itself, not to another language version.
-Cross-language canonical is a common bug that breaks hreflang:
+Each cluster member must rel=canonical to itself, never to another language version:

 <!-- WRONG: ZH page canonical to EN -->